CtrlYTeam/FTC-Centerstage-Scoring/README.md

 # FTC-Centerstage-Scoring
 This website will be used to score games for Ctrl-Y 12971 and verify accuracy on our part.
-We are hosting it here at ftc.ajaxcore.com!
+We are hosting it at ftc.ajaxcore.com!

 Please use it at your discretion.
 We welcome feedback, so feel free to message us in the FTC Discord!